 I can’t remember all the topics that were discussed in the book.
 Now I can listen to the blink and get a quick recap of everything given in the book.
 That’s a nice way to remember and understand books.

 My 6 Favourite Book Summaries on Blinkist

 My taste won’t be the same as your taste.
-I like books related to money, personal development, success, motivation and entrepreneurship.
-You may like other categories like psychology, politics, nutrition and so on.
+I like money, personal development, success, motivation, and entrepreneurship books.
+You may like other categories like psychology, politics, nutrition, and so on.

 Anyway, I’ll give you the top 6 books I enjoy reading.
-Hope you’ll find something good here.
+I hope you’ll find something good here.

 1. How To Win Friends & Influence People

 This popular book is written by Dale Carnegie and teaches you why the first impression is important and how to make a good first impression.
 The audiobook summary is 13 minutes long and is pretty good.